jpknwls/SmartFocusProduction/DEVELOPMENT.rst

 * Port 80 from development system is mirrored to 8080 on host, and port 8000 is mirrored to 8000.

+  Host system should have corresponding ports available.

-* Project root under will be mounted in your VM under /home/vagrant/app/.
+* Project root will be mounted in your VM under /home/vagrant/app/.

-  That means you don’t have to push the code with rsync, since any changes done in working directory will be reflected inside the VM.
+  This means you don’t have to push the code with rsync, as any changes in your working directory will be reflected inside the VM.

-Workflow stays as above with typical automated deployment, but see below.

-Summary of differences: use Vagrant, use Ansible inventory adapted to Vagrant, don’t pass push_mode=rsync to Ansible.

-Optionally during active development: use Django development server, set debug to yes if needed.
+  This also means that logs and other byproducts of app operation will be mirrored onto host system as siblings of your repository root directory, so make sure your directory structure is set up as described in the Operations doc.

 .. note::